ILadis/ts3-qs4sd/README.md

 1. Download a [pre build version](https://github.com/ILadis/ts3-qs4sd/releases) of the plugin and copy it into the TeamSpeak plugin folder at: `/home/deck/.var/app/com.teamspeak.TeamSpeak/.ts3client/plugins`
 1. In TeamSpeak open Tools ⇾ Options ⇾ Addons and check if the plugin was loaded successfully; try restarting TeamSpeak if it doesn't show up.
 1. Add all TeamSpeak servers you want to connect to as bookmarks (Bookmarks ⇾ Manage Bookmarks).
+1. If you want to use Push-to-Talk allow TeamSpeak to access your Steam Deck inputs: `flatpak override --user com.teamspeak.TeamSpeak --device=all`
 1. Add TeamSpeak as a non-Steam game; then switch back to gaming mode.
 1. In gaming mode, open the Steam Deck settings.
 1. Navigate to System ⇾ System Settings and toggle "Enable Developer Mode".